 Ok, this one is a cuuuttteeee.
 Vanessa at ‘Tried and True‘ has a full tutorial for you to learn to make her DIY acorn bird feeder.
 A wooden bowl from the thrift store and some wire mesh make this adorable!
 Let’s just hope the squirrels don’t catch sight!

 From ‘Ann’s Garden Path‘, these hanging chandeliers from wire baskets are really clever, and easy and inexpensive to make.
 The wire baskets are from thrift stores, and they are lit with a $1.50 Target solar light.
 Hang them on Shepard hooks, or I love the idea of hanging them in a tree with a little table and two chairs just underneath.
 Quaint DIY garden project, huh?

-‘Let’s Go Fly a Kite’ turned ordinary thrift store salad bowls into the most adorable garden toadstools I ever saw.
-If you have kids and want to teach them the magic of a garden, this is the project for you.
+‘Let’s Go Fly a Kite‘ turned ordinary thrift store salad bowls into the most adorable garden toadstools I ever saw.
+If you have kids and want to teach them the magic of nature, this is the DIY garden project for you.
 (Or, even if you don’t!)
 Step by step photos.
 Love this!

 From ‘Morena’s Corner‘, this DIY tea pot bird bath is really a piece of vintage art.
 I love how she reminds us not to paint the top, inside portion of the bird bath.
 It can’t be good for them!
 And I really like the soothing green she chose… just enough of a color pop that this thrift store DIY garden project stands out in the garden, but not so much as to clash with it’s surroundings.

-Use a thrift store spring form pan to make these DIY stepping stones from ‘Home Hardware’.
-Very simple tutorial.
+Use a thrift store spring form pan to make these DIY stepping stones from ‘Home Hardware‘.
+Very simple DIY garden project tutorial.
 Either a project with the kids this weekend, or for yourself!

 Make a terrarium from a repurposed light fixture with this idea from ‘HGTV Gardens‘.
 Easy!
 Oh, and they have full instructions on caring for a terrarium too!

 This dresser turned planter from Kay Basset is via ‘Flea Market Gardening‘.
-Great site with a lot of garden thrifting ideas!
+Great site with a lot of DIY garden thrifting ideas!